 You will be educated to NVQ Level 2/GCSES grade A-C or equivalent.
 Some experience in a customer service environment will be an indication of your range of acquired skill and previous call taking experience is advantageous though not essential.

 Our ideal candidates are highly motivated with a good attention to detail.
 They can make logical decisions under pressure and listen, talk and type at the same time.

 We expect everyone at Cheshire Constabulary to adhere to the Policing Code of Ethics with its core values including accountability, honesty, integrity and respect.
 In addition, to be a communications operator you should enjoy interaction with public and colleagues and be an effective communicator.
 You will be pragmatic, resilient, a confident decision maker, and a strong team player with the drive and determination to do a great job.

 If this sounds like the job for you, there are three straight forward steps of the recruitment process you will need to take:

-If you are successful at this stage, you will then be invited to attend an In Force Interview.
-During your interview you will take part in a role play scenario and be asked a number of interview questions.
-Interview questions will be values based and some may be determined by the results of the assessments.
+- If you are successful at this stage, you will then be invited to attend an interview.
+During your interview you will take part in a role play scenario which will address the final competency of the CVF and you will be asked a number of values based interview questions.

 If successful at the interview you will be issued with a conditional offer and Cheshire Constabulary will commence pre-employment checks, which consists of vetting, medical and references before making you a final offer of appointment.